Police exhume priest's body in murdered nun cold case

 "Determining whether Maskell's DNA matches the evidence remaining from the crime scene is a 'box' that must be checked," said Armacost.

 Now, police are awaiting results of DNA from the body of Maskell, a priest who was accused in the 1990s of sexually assaulting young women.
-They are waiting to learn if those results link Maskell to the brutal death of a nun who, according to an attorney, was a confidant to young women who had been assaulted by the priest.
+They are waiting to learn if those results link Maskell to the death of a nun who, according to an attorney, was a confidant to young women who had been assaulted by the priest.

 Sexual assault allegations against the priest